ARAVINDs2002/UI-UX-DESIGNS/README.md

 ## Getting Started

-To view the designs, simply click the link above and enjoy the experience!
+To view the designs, simply click the link above (DESIGN) and enjoy the experience!

 ## License